HMS Anson (S123): History

 On 25 March 2010, BAE Systems were given the authorisation by the British government to begin construction on boats 5 and 6 (Anson and Agamemnon), being given a £300 million contract for the "initial build" of boat 5 and "long lead procurement activities" for boat 6.
 Later that year work was begun on the pressure hull and reactor compartments.
 On 15 September 2011 it was announced that boat 5 would be named Anson; it was previously believed that boat 5 would be Agamemnon and boat 6 Anson.
 Her keel was ceremonially laid on 13 October 2011.
 On 19 November 2015, a possible new contract worth £1.3 billion was signed for HMS Anson.
 She was officially named on 11 December 2020, was rolled out of the Devonshire Dock Hall on 19 April 2021, and launched on 20 April 2021.
 It completed its first practice dive in a dock on 14 February 2022.
 She was commissioned on 31 August 2022 prior to starting sea trials.
 On 19 February 2023 she left Barrow for the first time for her sea trials.
 These were declared as complete on 21 May 2024.

 At the beginning of February 2025, the submarine docked for the first time in the Port of Gibraltar to load weapons.
+In early 2026, HMS Anson returned to Gibraltar reportedly en route to Australia, where she was reportedly planned to be based for much of the year at HMAS Stirling.
+Amid the 2026 Iran war, reports on 21 March indicated that the submarine to be located in the Arabian Sea and is expected to be taking up "position in the deep waters" of the north of the sea.
+The submarine had been homeported in Perth and had the capacity to strike Iran, rising near the water surface to communicate with the UK’s Permanent Joint Headquarters in Northwood as needed.
+Nevertheless, in May Anson was reported to have transitted the Suez Canal bound for Gibraltar and U.K. home waters.

 Design

 Propulsion

 Ansons nuclear reactor will not need to be refuelled during the boat's 25-year service.
 Since the submarine can purify water and air, she will be able to circumnavigate the planet without resurfacing.
-The main limit is that the submarine will only be able to carry three months' supply of food for 98 officers and ratings.
+The main limit is that the submarine will only be able to carry three months' supply of food for 98 officers and ratings, with a maximum crew complement of 137.

 Weapons

-Anson will have provision for up to 38 weapons in six 21 in torpedo tubes.
-The submarine will be capable of using Tomahawk Block IV land-attack missiles with a range of 1000 mi and Spearfish heavyweight torpedoes.
+Anson has provision for up to 38 weapons in six 21 in torpedo tubes.
+The submarine is reported to be capable of using Tomahawk Block IV land-attack missiles with a range of 1000 mi and Spearfish heavyweight torpedoes.